We are now accepting applications for the January 2014 term. Our application deadline is Sunday, Dec. 1, 2013.

 The following documents are required prior to the application being reviewed for admission.
 Status of submitted applications, documents and admission status can be viewed on SpartanWeb.

-Applications and documents are due by the following dates unless special arrangements have been made:
+Applications and all supporting documents are due by the following dates unless special arrangements have been made:

 - For the June Residency, the deadline is April 1.
 After April 1, applications are accepted and reviewed based on space availability.